iwi/iwi.github.io/_posts/2018-03-31--aggregated_data_density_plots.markdown

 published: true
 ---

-When doing descriptive stats it's quite useful to draw some histograms.
+When producing descriptive stats it's quite useful to draw some histograms.
 A nice approach to that are the density plots that you can draw with `ggplot2::geom_density`.
-It is also useful to create a grid of plots by different subsets of data with `ggplot2::facet_grid`.
+It is also useful to combine that with `ggplot2::facet_grid` to produce a grid of density plots.

-Let's create some data to show it
+When the data is not too big this is relatively easy to do, but if the data is large the usual process does not work because R can't cope with that much data in memory.

+Here I show a way of pre-aggregating the data so the plots can still be drawn.

+I'll start with an example where R, `geom_density` and `facet_grid` can deal with it.

 ```r
 library(dplyr)